The Lost City of Z (film): Plot

 In 1923, Fawcett is living in obscurity in Britain.
 American interest in exploring the Amazon has escalated, mostly due to Fawcett’s stories of the lost city.
 John D. Rockefeller Jr. and a consortium of U.S. newspapers finance a new Fawcett expedition.
 The RGS co-funds it at the last moment to maintain British pride.
-Fawcett shows Sir John Scott Keltie (Clive Francis) a compass, telling him that he will send it back to him once he finds the lost city.
+Fawcett shows Sir John Scott Keltie a compass, telling him that he will send it back to him once he finds the lost city.

 Fawcett and his son go alone this time, travelling as light as possible for up to three years to find “Z”.
 Costin declines an invitation to join them.
-The Fawcetts are attacked by natives and escape, only to be ambushed by a second tribe which gives them a fair hearing.
-Stating out loud that their spirits aren’t wholly of their own world or of the Amazon, they declare their spirits “must belong” somewhere, so they will help them find their rightful place.
+The Fawcetts are attacked by natives and run off, only to be stopped by a second tribe, who say that the Englishmen's spirits aren’t wholly of their own world.
+They declare their spirits “must belong” somewhere, so they will help them find their rightful place.
 The Fawcetts are drugged during a ceremony and carried away.

 Years later, Nina Fawcett has a meeting with Keltie at the RGS, claiming she has heard that Fawcett and Jack are still alive and living with tribespeople.
 The RGS, having sent over a hundred people to search for Fawcett over the years, refuses to do another search; and Keltie advises Nina to accept her husband’s death, but she refuses.
 Instead, she shows him the compass Fawcett had promised to send once he found the lost city.
 As Nina leaves, her reflection in a mirror shows her walking out into what looks like the Amazonian jungle.